 A volunteer Board of Directors, assisted by a number of subcommittees, ensures the responsible management of our not-for-profit organization.
-The Board meets a minimum of nine times a year.
+The Board meets a minimum of ten times a year.

 Meet the Board of Directors:

-We are always looking for new Board members in the following areas: finance, legal, human resources, administration, and advocacy.
+We are always looking for new Board members in the following areas: finance, legal, human resources, communications and marketing, administration, and advocacy.
 Let’s talk about opportunities that match your experience and skills set.
 View the Careers & Opportunities page for more information.

 How does learning happen?